 Configuration and utilisation of clinical pathways by patients who attend A&E in suicidal crisis

-Suicide is a major publish health issue.
-Although national data is available for individuals who attend A&E for self-harm and suicidal injury, there is no national data for those individuals who attend in suicidal crisis.
+Suicide is a major public health issue.
+Although national data is available for individuals who attend A&E for self-harm and suicidal injury, there is no national data for those individuals who attend A&E in suicidal crisis.
 Furthermore, the clinical pathways available for patients after presentation in suicidal crisis are complex and they have not yet been examined systematically.
-Gaining a greater insight into the configuration and utilisation of clinical pathways for patients in suicidal crisis will inform better modelling of service provision for these patients.
+Gaining a greater insight into the configuration and utilisation of clinical pathways for individuals attending A&E in suicidal crisis will better inform modelling of service provision for these patients.

 Molly McCarthy, PhD student: firstname.lastname@example.org

 Address: School of Psychology, 317 Tom Reilly Building, Byrom Street, Liverpool, L3 3AF